ivandimitrov1/quote-quiz/README.md

 - admin can review all user attemps, a user can see only their results

 # Tech stack and design
+- (FE) boostrap, react
-- boostrap, react, c#, .net 6, ef core, sql server, DDD, adapters and ports
+- (BE) c#, .net 6, ef core, sql server, DDD, adapters and ports

 # How to run
 ## start with the database